In the game of crypto, how do you become a winner?

 Of course, memecoins can be terrible, but a few years ago, those who didn't know how to play the NFT minting and trading game said the same about NFTs.

-For example, Cobie launched the Echo platform, allowing retail investors to participate in venture capital and buy tokens like in the ICO era.
+For instance, Cobie launched the Echo platform, allowing retail investors to participate in venture capital and buy tokens like in the ICO era.
 The story of memecoins will gradually be overturned by those players who decide to change the rules.

 However, memecoins also deserve praise because they have successfully changed the game rules.